kylehton/Git-Lint/README.md

 # GitLint

-An AI-powered code review bot that automatically analyzes pull requests using OpenAI and posts review comments and suggestions back to the pull request.
+An AI-powered code review agentic system that automatically analyzes pull requests using OpenAI and posts review comments and suggestions back to the pull request.

 ---

 ## Overview

-**GitLint** is a FastAPI-based microservice deployed on AWS EC2 that:
+**GitLint** is a FastAPI-based microservice deployed on AWS Lambda that:
 - Receives GitHub webhook events for pull requests
 - Extracts code diffs from the PR
 - Uses OpenAI's language models to analyze the changes